-People gravitate to the southern Andalusian town of Jerez de la Frontera for many reasons: to see the annual grand prix motorcycle race and Formula One; to partake in the Feria de Jerez during Semana Santa, or Holy Week; or to see a unique breed of horse that comes from the area, the Cathusian breed, at the Royal Andalusian School of Equestrian Art.
+People gravitate to the southern Andalusian town of Jerez de la Frontera for many reasons.
+To see the annual grand prix motorcycle race and Formula One, to partake in the Feria de Jerez during Semana Santa, or Holy Week, or to see the unique Cathusian horse.
+But, let’s face it, the principal reason that people come here is to partake in the magnificent activity of sherry tasting in Jerez.

-There are about a dozen bodegas in Jerez that do tours.
-The below wineries are your best bet to have a superior sherry experience.
+There are about a dozen bodegas in Jerez that do tours, but the wineries below are your best bet to have a superior sherry experience.

 Bodegas Tradición